 You’ll also get an additional 3 days between Christmas and New Year.

 If you need to take time off because of sickness, sick leave is available to you on an "as and when required basis."
 Sick leave is not limited to a specified number of days or employment duration (note: there are still some conditions around the fair application and management of sick leave).

 Personal appointments during work hours

-You can take up to 2 hours to attend personal appointments such as GP, dentist, optometrist, EAP, specialist, without having to take leave.
+You can take up to 2 hours to attend personal appointments such as GP, dentist, optometrist, EAP, or specialist, without having to take leave.
 This could include medical/health appointments for someone dependent on you, e.g., child, elderly parent.

 Full paid jury service